AGAPE FOR ALL

-March 18 was a very memorable evening of insight and sharing.
+Poetry Night: This was a very memorable evening of insight and sharing.
 Making time to listen to a variety of perspectives and conversing with sincerity and openness helped all of us stretch our minds and souls.

 “Then the King will say to those on his right, ‘Come, you who are blessed by my Father; take your inheritance, the kingdom prepared for you since the creation of the world.
 For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, “I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.’

 “Then the righteous will answer him, ‘Lord, when did we see you hungry and feed you, or thirsty and give you something to drink?
 When did we see you a stranger and invite you in, or needing clothes and clothe you?
 When did we see you sick or in prison and go to visit you?’

 “The King will reply, ‘I tell you the truth, whatever you did for one of the least of these brothers of mine, you did for me.”
 (NIV)

 Watch for more news about discussions.
 We are grateful to be in a church that is actively caring for others.